Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 3. The auto-empty station and the water station can also be installed in separate locations, such as on different floors.
 Please arrange them according to your preferences.

+---
+### Is It Possible to Set SwitchBot Floor Cleaning Robot S10 to Avoid Automatically Drying the Roller Mop After Refilling the Evaporative Humidifier?

+When the S10 robot starts an auto-refill task for the humidifier, it first returns to the Water Station to perform a deep cleaning cycle.
+This process refreshes the water in the clean water box by using it to clean the roller mop, ensuring that only fresh water is used to refill your humidifier.
+Once the refill task is completed, the robot will automatically activate its drying function to dry the wet roller mop.
+This standard feature helps maintain hygiene and prevent odors.
+Currently, there is no option to disable the drying function specifically after a humidifier refill task.
+We sincerely apologize for any inconvenience this may cause and truly appreciate your understanding.